scs-phd-deans-committee/scs-phd-deans-committee.github.io/working-groups.md

 Goal: To develop curriculum for a mandatory course for first-year PhD students on privilege, bias, anti-racism, and allyship.
 A course overview can be found [here](https://docs.google.com/document/d/1nZTFJlK87vyeONS-FRPizQekQ5MCoyF2XAHu0Zn22mw/edit?usp=sharing).

-For more details, see [this document](https://docs.google.com/document/d/1ZZsbbQat4bA_CatkxiE7eqr_jTaT1XMDECiDe2v2Qm4/edit?usp=sharing).
+For more details on the working group, see [this document](https://docs.google.com/document/d/1ZZsbbQat4bA_CatkxiE7eqr_jTaT1XMDECiDe2v2Qm4/edit?usp=sharing).

 Meeting time: TBD

 Contact: [this survey](https://forms.gle/3vGpgoFYt3mZE2cHA) if you are interested in any level of involvement; otherwise email bflaniga @-andrew-dot-cmu-dot-edu

-**Anti-racism Working Group**

-Goal: Collect ways SCS can be specifically anti-racist, gather student input, and advocate for these changes.

-Meeting time: 4-5pm on Thursdays

-Contact: vdean @-andrew-dot-cmu-dot-edu

 **Social Connectedness Working Group**